woakes070048/surferslist/README.md

 ### Security

 * Bcrypt is used to hash and store account passwords
-* ReCaptcha and CSRF tokens are used to secure all web forms
+* ReCaptcha and CSRF tokens are used to secure web forms
 * Login attempts are tracked and rate limited
 * Form data is validated server-side
-* Parameters in SQL statements are sanitized
+* Parameters are sanitized in SQL statements
+* New account emails are verified by email link
 * AJAX endpoints secured and data validated
 * Intrusion detection to deter attacks and blacklist IPs
 * SSL certificate (Let's Encrypt) is installed and enforced site-wide